Manie Libbok: 2016–2017: Blue Bulls / South Africa U20

 In November 2016, he was named in the Super Rugby team's extended training squad during the team's preparations for the 2017 Super Rugby season.
+After 6 appearances from the bench, coach John Mitchell gave the then 20 year old his first start at fly-half against the Jaguares in Argentina.
+With Springboks incumbent pivot Handré Pollard moving to inside centre for injured captain Burger Odendal.

+2020–2021: Sharks

+Libbok joined the Sharks from the Bulls in 2020, seeking more game time, he was described by then coach, Sean Everitt, as a "tricky customer with X-factor."
+He made his official debut for the Sharks at fullback against the Lions in Durban during the opening round of the 2020 Vodacom Super Rugby Unlocked tournament contributing to a 19-16 win on October 9, 2020.

 2021–2025: Stormers

 Libbok debuted for the Stormers in 2021, in Italy facing Benetton in a losing effort after the home side made a second half comeback.
 He went on to feature prominently for the Cape outfit after impressing coach, John Dobson.
 The Stormers, only lost 4 games leading into the knockout stages for that season.
 During a semi-final clash against Irish side, Ulster, where the visitors were leading by 5 points after the hooter already sounded.
 Libbok made a skip pass assisting Warrick Gelant to score a try leveling the scoreboard.
 Libbok made the conversion from the touchline sending his team into the finals of the inaugural United Rugby Championship.
-In the final, he faced his former club the Bulls, and kicked a drop goal to extend a small lead and ultimately clinching the title.
+In the final, he faced his former club the Bulls, and kicked a drop goal to extend a small lead which proved decisive to ultimately securing the title.
 He was the leading point scorer, accumulating 171 points.
-A feat he replicated the following season, scoring 217 points.
+A feat he replicated the following season, scoring 217 points but failed to win the trophy a second time in the final after two man of the match performances in both the quarter- and semi-finals.
+Libbok was named DHL Stormers Player of the Year on October 25, 2022 as well as the 2022-23 season's URC Player of the Season for South Africa, succeeding teammate Evan Roos who won the inaugural honour.